mtngrown/mtngrown.github.io/source/2014/09/27/starsoldier-tactical-warfare-in-the-25th-century.html.markdown

 tags: starsoldier, scenario-1, patrol, solar-hegemony
 ---

-StarSoldier is "volume 2" of SPI's StarForce Trilogy.
+StarSoldier is "Volume 2" of SPI's StarForce Trilogy.
 Over the next few days, I'll be going through the rule book to learn the mechanics, without getting into serious gameplay.
 That said, some sort of game will get played.